Concern ABC Built-in Implementations

 Default Behavior

-If no loader is specified in ingest(): - .pdf files use PdfLoader - Everything else uses TextLoader - If text= is passed directly, the loader is skipped
+If no loader is specified in ingest(): - .pdf files use PdfLoader - .md files use MarkdownLoader - Everything else uses TextLoader - If text= is passed directly, the loader is skipped

 Writing Your Own